Patryk-Likus/Dietary_Catering/README.md

 - security
 - Adding/deleting a products in a basket
 - Registry panel with validation
-- Email veryfication after user registration
+- Email veryfication after user registration through the auto-generated token
 - Email notivication with ordered diets
 - Logon panel
 - Message form